-We will cover theory and research related to the following topics (see schedule on p.
-7):
+We will cover theory and research related to the following topics (see schedule on pp. 9-10):

-- theoretical models of self-regulation, stress, coping, and adaptation; - psychological resources; - kinds of goals and their implications for self-regulatory processes and outcomes; - the role of personality in the stress process; - reciprocal relations among stressful events and beliefs about the self, others, and the world: - the role of positive and negative affect in self-regulation, coping, and adaptation; - proactivity and other aspects of future-oriented thinking as they apply to the anticipation and management of potential stressors; - adaptation, growth, benefit-finding, and meaning-making, and - psychological control and disengagement. - Depending on students' interests, we will also cover interpersonal aspects of self-regulation, interventions to promote self-regulatory competence and adaptation to stressful life events, and retrospective thinking about negative life events.
+- theoretical models of self-regulation, stress, coping, and adaptation; - how stressors are thought to differ from each other and thus to affect goals, coping, health, and everyday life differently - psychological resources; - kinds of goals and their implications for self-regulatory processes and outcomes; - the role of personality in the stress process; - reciprocal relations among stressful events and beliefs about the self, others, and the world; - the role of positive and negative affect in self-regulation, coping, and adaptation; - proactivity and other aspects of future-oriented thinking as they apply to the anticipation and management of potential stressors (or the impact of disability and chronic illness on plans and beliefs for the future); - adaptation, growth, benefit-finding, and meaning-making, and - psychological control and disengagement. - Depending on students' interests, we will also cover interpersonal aspects of self-regulation, interventions to promote self-regulatory competence and adaptation to stressful life events, and retrospective thinking about negative life events.